-The great things about this recipe is that the pancakes are very fluffy, and they aren't sickening sweet.
+The great things about this recipe are that the pancakes are very fluffy, and they aren't sickeningly sweet.
 They are soft on the inside but have just enough sugar in them to create a crunchy exterior.
 That combination creates a medley of textures that is pleasing and very satisfying when you eat them.

-- Yields: 6 to 8 Pancaked depending on the size
+6 to 8 pancakes, depending on the size

 Ingredients for Plain Fluffy Pancakes

 - 1 tablespoon + 1/2 teaspoon baking powder

 - 1 teaspoon salt

 - 1 tablespoon sugar

 - 1 teaspoon vanilla extract

 - 3 tablespoons butter, melted

 - Sift together the dry ingredients: the flour, baking powder, and salt.
 Add the sugar to this mix.
 Make sure that they are combined well and all ingredients are evenly distributed.